Feyerabend/bb/workbook/ch05/parsers/simple/PARSE2.md

 and access operators like member access (PERIOD) and array indexing (LBRACKET, RBRACKET).

-### Tokenization (Lexer)
+### Tokenisation (Lexer)

-The tokenize function is responsible for converting an input string into a list of tokens that the parser can process.
+The tokenise function is responsible for converting an input string into a list of tokens that the parser can process.
 Each token corresponds to a meaningful element in the input string (e.g. an identifier, number, operator, or symbol).
-The token_list holds these tokens, and the nextsym function retrieves the next token for processing.
+The `token_list` holds these tokens, and the nextsym function retrieves the next token for processing.

 The lexer recognizes: